meetoseh/backend/docs/db/courses.md

   makes sense to subscribe them to the course.
 - `title (text not null)`: The title of the course, typically under 100 characters.
   Ex: "30-day Mindfulness Course with Dylan Werner".
-- `title_short (text not null)`: The shortened title of the course used within sentences, under 100 characters, ex: "mindfulness course with Dylan Werner".
-Should work when substituted into the sentence "Ready to start your {title_short}?"
 - `description (text not null)`: The description for the course, typically under 250 characters.
   Ex: "Mindfulness expert Dylan Werner teaches you how to incorporate meditation